 The U.S. Census Bureau defines a commodity as products that an establishment produces, sells, or distributes.
 This does not include items that are considered as excess or by products of the establishment's operation.
-Respondents to the U.S. Census Bureau's 1997 CFS addressed in the survey reported the description and the five-digit Standard Classification of Transported Goods (SCTG) code for the major commodity contained in the shipment, defined as the commodity with the greatest weight in the total shipment.

 Shipment

 A shipment is considered an individual movement of commodities from an establishment to a customer or to another location of the originating company (including a warehouse, distribution center, retail or wholesale outlet).
 A shipment uses one or more modes of transportation including parcel delivery, U.S. Postal Service, courier, private truck, for-hire truck, rail, water, pipeline, air, and other modes.